1,000 Unprimed 9mm Cases

 - Eject cool to-the-touch and can be picked up with a magnet.

-Please note, you do not need to size or flare the cases for the initial loading.
-They are sized and flared during our production process.
 The bullet will only require a light crimp, the nickel alloy used in our case cylinder has a much higher tensile strength than brass and does not require the bullet be seated as deeply or crimped as hard as brass.
 If you find the bullet spins or appears lose after crimping it is a strong indication that the bullet is seated too deep in the case.
 Also several of our testers have reported that NAS3 cases may not require resizing to fit in certain gun chambers.

 More information on the reloading dies (including instructional videos) can be found at here.
 The main difference between these dies and conventional reloading dies is that these contain a spring to push the case out from the center instead of pulling from the case rim (extraction groove).
-These dies can also be used with brass cases.